Necrophilia: Jeffrey Dahmer

 Serial killer Jeffrey Dahmer (1960–1994) was known to perform oral sex or masturbate, or both, upon the corpses of his victims before dismembering them.
-In unguarded, taped interviews with his defense attorney, Wendy Patrickus, Jeffrey Dahmer explicitly stated that he had sex with his victims before and after their deaths.
+In unguarded, taped interviews with his defense attorney Wendy Patrickus, Dahmer explicitly stated that he had sex with his victims before and after their deaths.
 He explained that he wanted to remain with the person as long as possible, preserving some of his victims' selected organs, skeletal tissue, and bones.

 Ted Bundy

 Ted Bundy (1946–1989) was an American serial killer who raped and murdered at least 30 young women during the 1970s.
 He also confessed to participating in necrophilic acts, claiming to have chosen secluded disposal sites for his victims' bodies specifically for post-mortem sexual intercourse.

 Karen Greenlee

-In 1987, Karen Greenlee gave a detailed interview called “The Unrepentant Necrophile” for Jim Morton's (edited by Adam Parafrey) book Apocalypse Culture.
+In 1987, Karen Greenlee gave a detailed interview called "The Unrepentant Necrophile" for Jim Morton's (edited by Adam Parfrey) book Apocalypse Culture.
 In this interview, she stated that she had a preference for younger men and was attracted to the smell of blood and death.
 She considered necrophilia an addiction.
 The interview was held in her apartment, which was a small studio filled with books, necrophilic drawings, and satanic adornments.
 She also had written a confession letter in which she claimed to have abused 20–40 male corpses.